michielkikkert/nl.kikkert.plex/README.md

 # Player support

 This release supports 2 drivers: 1) PHT - Plex Home Theater and 2) ChromeCast (only v2 has been tested).
 More drivers may be developed by the community.
-Just report your wishes at the dedicated Plex Thread: https://forum.athom.com/discussion/366/homey-plex-application-main-discussion-thread#latest.
-Please note that the ChromeCast driver detects many more devices on your network then just ChromeCasts.
+Just report your wishes at the dedicated Plex Thread: https://forum.athom.com/discussion/366/homey-plex-application-main-discussion-thread .Please note that the ChromeCast driver detects many more devices on your network then just ChromeCasts.
 It might also support smart TV's and other DNLA devices.
 Please just add a real chromecast device as the other devices are unlikely to work (VERY unlikely).

+# Step-By-Step Installation:

+1) Install the App on your Homey.
+2) Configure your Plex Media Server to allow remote access
+3) Open een browser window en log into plex.tv
+4) Go to the Homey page - Settings - Plex (left column)
+5) Click the 'Start Pin Process' button, remember the PIN and go to plex.tv/pin to enter it.
+6) Go back to the Homey settings page.
+You should see your available PMS server, click select button next to it.
+7) The Homey Plex app will now analyze your media and cache all relevant media keys for speech recognition (this might take a minute)
+8) Now go to the 'Devices' page on the Homey and add a device in a Zone.
+Select Plex, your needed Driver and pick your device.
+9) Homey Plex should now be ready to receive voice commands!
+10) Enjoy watching.

 # Flow support

 I build in some basic triggers (play media, stop media) and one action (play media), which includes media search in your PMS.
+If you need more, let me know or fork the code, code it, and do a Pull Request :-)

 # Plex Media Server setup